INCF/nineml-spec/source/abstraction_layer.rst

-Values for a property across all elements in a container (e.g. cells in a population, post-synaptic responses, plasticity rules or delays in a projection) can be defined as a random distribution by a Component within a RandomValue element.
+Values for a property across all elements in a container (e.g. cells in a population, post-synaptic responses, plasticity rules or delays in a projection) can be defined as a random distribution by a Component within a RandomDistributionValue element.
 A random distribution component must parameterize a ComponentClass with a RandomDistribution block; the component class defines the random distribution family (e.g. normal, cauchy, gamma, etc...).
 As of version 1.0, the only random distributions